 The application deadline is March 8, 2024.

-Collections – The collections at Mystic Seaport reflect the extraordinary scope and significance of America’s relationship with the sea and inland waterways.
+The collections at Mystic Seaport Museum reflect the extraordinary scope and significance of America’s relationship with the sea and inland waterways.
 Housed in the Collections Research Center, the materials represent a wide variety of resources from manuscripts to fine art.

-Objects – Mystic Seaport’s collection is vast, and touches on nearly all aspects of the seafaring experience.
-Examples of materials in the collections include scrimshaw, ship’s portraits, ship models, half models, navigational instruments, fishing and whaling gear, clothing and other textiles, furniture, tools, period engines and much more.
+The Museum’s collection is vast and touches on nearly all aspects of the seafaring experience.
+Examples of materials in the collections include scrimshaw, ship’s portraits, ship models, half models, navigational instruments, fishing and whaling gear, clothing and other textiles, furniture, tools, period engines, and much more.

 Munson Institute classes coordinate with the hours of operation with this unique maritime resource.